THE DHARMA FLOWER SUTRA SEEN THROUGH

 This Buddha terrain will always

-[They are 1) the insight into the mortal conditions of themselves and others in their previous lives, 2) the penetration of their minds into future mortal conditions and 3) the insight into the painfulness of their present existences so as to overcome all passions and desires.]
+[These are 1) the insight into the mortal conditions of themselves and others in their previous lives, 2) the penetration of their minds into future mortal conditions, and 3) the insight into the painfulness of their present existences so as to overcome all passions and desires.]

 of the six reaches of the mind

-[They are 1) the sight of the devas, 2) the hearing of the devas, 3) the ability to penetrate the minds of other beings, 4) the ability to understand the karma of sentient beings, 5) the ability to manifest themselves according to the propensities of other people and mentally be able to travel elsewhere, 6) the ability to cut off all troublesome worries (bonnô).]
+[They are 1) the sight of the deva (ten), 2) the hearing of the deva (ten), 3) the ability to penetrate the minds of other beings, 4) the ability to understand the karma of sentient beings, 5) the ability to manifest themselves according to the propensities of other people and to mentally be able to travel elsewhere, 6) the ability to cut off all troublesome worries (bonnō, klesha).]

 will dwell in the dimension